ylmzKasap/subtitleMatch/readme.md

     main.py -r 5

-This will repeat the last manual extraction by extending it 2 seconds longer, sincee the default value is 3 seconds.
+This will repeat the last manual extraction by extending it 2 seconds longer, since the default value is 3 seconds.